fontis/auspost-api-php/README.md

 Auspost API Client Library for PHP
 ==================================

-The Auspost API Client Library for PHP is a convenience library for integrating with Australia Post's web services.
+This library is a Guzzle-based client for integrating PHP applications with Australia Post's web services.

 Documentation on how to use this library can be found in the [Postage Assessment Calculation and Postcode Search][pacpcs-api-specification] and the